 There are two basic types of life insurance: term life insurance and cash value life insurance.

-- Term life insurance lasts for a certain number of years before it expires.
-You choose how many years you will buy when you initially sign up.
-Most people purchase 10-30 year policies, however, 20 is the most common term length.
+- Term life insurance is a type of temporary life insurance plan that lasts several years before it expires.
+You select the coverage length when you initially signed up.
+Most people purchase 10-40 year policies.
+However, 20 is the most common term length.
+Below are the many types of term life insurance.

-- Group life insurance is term insurance an employer provides to it’s employees.
+- Group term life insurance is temporary insurance an employer provides to its active employees.
+Once the employee is separated from the employer, the coverage expires.

-- Permanent insurance stays in force for the insured’s entire life unless the policyholder stops paying the premiums or surrenders the policy.
+- Permanent life insurance is a type of life insurance that provides lifelong coverage unless the policyholder stops paying the regular premiums or surrenders the policy.

-- Single-Premium life insurance describes paying the entire premium upfront instead of making monthly, quarterly, or annual payments.
+- Single-Premium life insurance pays the entire premium upfront instead of monthly, quarterly, or annual payments.
+Also known as a modified endowment contract.

 - Whole life insurance is a type of permanent life insurance that accumulates cash value at a fixed rate.